simple-samples/simple-servlets/README.md

 ```

 ## Mapping Servlets
+Enter the following information into the `web.xml` file to describe and map the servlets.
 ### Describe the servlet:
 Each servlet must be described with a name and class. ex:
 ```